One-Simon/GitStats/README.md

 # GitStats

-Configurable GitHub Profile language statistics breakdowns.

-GitStats is a fully configurable stats Card for your Github Profile.
+GitStats is set of fully configurable language breakdown Cards for your Github Profile.

 I didn´t like the functionality, nor the flexibility of existing projects.
 Hope you enjoy :)